Buying a New Tent

 Are you going to be using a toilet in a tent?
 If so, where are you going to be putting it?
 Will you use a bedroom area as a toilet or would you buy a separate utility tent to house the toilet in?

 I hope this post has given you some inspiration and you have a clearer idea of what you may be looking for when buying a new tent you can continue to do your homework and research what tents are out there and what you may look at buying before parting with your hard-earned cash.

 The clearer you can be with what you want from a tent and how you are going to use it the more likely it is that you are going to choose a tent that is right for you and will last you for years to come.
 A good tent, that is right for you and your family will make your holiday more comfortable and enjoyable than one that is too small or has the wrong layout.

 Why not check out some of our Tent Reviews.
 This may give you some more ideas.

 Another thing you may want to look at once you have bought your tent is tent and camping insurance.
 This is great peace of mind for a few quid a year.
 You can insure single and multiple tents and it can also cover other gear that you will be taking with you on your camping trip.

 As we stated at the start of this article tents are not always cheap and like anything else of value, it should be insured.

 As mentioned above here is our tent comparison guide to help you when choosing a new tent.
 This will allow you to compare 5 tents, you can print multiples if comparing more than 5.
-These are handy to fill in when our shopping or looking online at tents and allows you to compare at a glance.
+These are handy to fill in when you’re shopping or looking online at tents and allow you to compare at a glance.